 1944, 1956, 1968, 1980, 1992, 2004, 2016, 2028

-Year of the Monkey people are born in 1944, 1956, 1968, 1980, 1992, 2004, 2016, 2028 so if you’re a Monkey, read on for a few more details!
+People born in the Year of the Monkey were born in 1944, 1956, 1968, 1980, 1992, 2004, 2016, 2028.

 They’re clever, creative, humorous, playful, and fun-loving.
 Their wit serves them well, helping them move adeptly through life in how they interact with others and the paths they choose.
 They like to keep active with new projects and activities, thriving on personal challenges.

 While they can be confident because of their resourcefulness, sometimes, when confronted with obstacles, they can become discouraged or question their otherwise clear-eyed senses, lacking the self control to stay on track and become prone to boredom or moral crises.

 Chinese Zodiac Elements

-Full Zodiac Animal chart
+Full Zodiac Animal charT

 Below is the full spectrum of Chinese zodiac animals.
 Click on the image to look up your own sign by birth year and read more about how Judy, Sarah and Kaitlin rediscovered their Chinese Zodiac signs in Hong Kong.